 The Cardinal Tetra brings delicate beauty to any home freshwater aquarium.
 It has a bright blue stripe contrasted by a lower red stripe that runs the entire length of its body.
-This coloration differs from its cousin, the Neon Tetra, which has a red stripe that runs only halfway down the body.
-Equally as peaceful as Neon Tetras, Paracheirodon axelrodi will school together for a brilliant display of activity and color to dress small to large aquarium systems.
+This coloration differs from its cousin, the Neon Tetra.
+Equally as peaceful as Neon Tetras, Cardinal Tetra will school together for a brilliant display of activity and color to dress small to large aquarium systems.

 Breeding the Cardinal Tetra requires very soft water in the 1-2 dH range, a pH of 5-6, and low lighting levels.
 The female may lay as many as 130 eggs and the adults should be removed at this time.
 The eggs will hatch in about 24 hours and will become waterborne in approximately five days.
 Feed the fry baby brine shrimp and other suitable small foods.